 Often, traumatic brain injuries occur due to car accidents, which cause brain damage through blows to the head or piercing injuries to the brain.
 Victims of high-speed collisions may strike their heads against steering wheels, windshields, or side windows.
 A sudden jolt to the head can lead to a closed head injury such as a concussion, as well as possibly cause more permanent forms of damage to the brain.
 Every year, TBI causes the deaths of 50,000 people and causes long-term disability for 80,000-90,000 more.

-Serious Extremity Injuries (Limb Loss or Amputation)
+Serious Extremity Injuries (Limb Loss Or Amputation)

 A sudden impact may cause a leg to strike the dashboard, the front seats, or a door if there is little legroom in a car.
 Accidents like these can lead to broken bones and shattered joints.
 It is possible to throw a victim’s arm or shoulder against a door, with similar results.
 The amputation of a limb may be necessary in extreme cases.
 An amputation is the loss of a limb (leg, arm, hand, finger, toe, or amputation of a leg) during a vehicle accident and involves removing the injured limb or digit.
 Despite being relatively rare, accidents lead to amputations on a regular basis.
 Accidents cause significant damage.
 In the event of a collision, all vehicles are composed of glass and sharp metal, so body parts can easily be cut or amputated.